-Inside Photos & Video: Amy Jackson Has The Most DREAMY Baby Shower; It’s A BOY She Reveals!
+Inside Photos & Video: Amy Jackson Has The Most DREAMY Baby Shower; It’s A BOY, She Reveals!

-The fabulous Amy Jackson is in her third trimester of pregnancy, and hasn't left any opportunity to flaunt her baby bump on Instagram.
+The fabulous Amy Jackson is in her third trimester of pregnancy and hasn't left any opportunity to flaunt her baby bump on Instagram.
 The soon-to-be mother gave us yet another glimpse into her journey as she shared pictures of her baby shower, and boy does she look amazing.
 Check out the pictures!

 Inside Amy's Beautiful Baby Shower

-Amy had a beautiful baby shower and she treated her fans to pictures on Instagram.
+Amy had a beautiful baby shower and she treated her fans to the pictures on Instagram.
 In the caption, Amy thanked everyone for making the shower happen.
 She wrote, "The Baby Shower of Dreams by the fabulous @_alexandra_pisani & @corinthialondon team✨The most beautiful afternoon celebrating my Baby Boy with best friends and Family.
 He's one lucky boy to have so many amazing women in his life 💙 Thankyou for the STUNNING flower arrangements @byappointmentonlydesign ✨🌸 Feeling very blessed 🙏🏼 Memories to last a lifetime shot by @milliepilkingtonphotography" (sic)

 She Will Be A Mother Very Soon!